josdoaitran/Seleniumbasic_.Net/README.md

 2.1 Add Selenium to C# Project

-- Tools > Extensions and Updates
+- Tools >> Extensions and Updates >> Manage Nuget Packages for Solution…
 - In the Seach Box, search for `Selenium.WebDriver` or `Selenium`